greghendershott/racket-mode/CONTRIBUTING.md

 Please do run `make test` to ensure your changes pass the existing tests.
 Travis CI will also do this automatically on your pull request.

-### Indentation

-Indentation is tested by comparing to a couple reference files, `example/*.rkt`.

-If you change indentation intentionally, you may need to refresh each reference file:

-1. Open it.
-2. Reindent it all
-    1. <kbd>C-x h</kbd>
-    2. <kbd>M-C-\\</kbd>
-3. Save it.

-### Font-lock
+### FaceUp

-Font-lock is tested by comparing to a couple reference files, `example/*.rkt.faceup`.

-If you change font-lock, you may need to refresh each reference file:

-1. Open it.
-2. <kbd>M-x faceup-write-file</kbd>
+`racket-mode` tests the appearance of the code by comparing the contents of the `.rkt` file (test indentation) and the corresponding `.faceup` file (test font-face),

+When you modify the indentation or font-face customized by rack-mode, you may need to refresh the indentation of all `.rkt` files in the example directory and then generate corresponding `.faceup` files by `M-x faceup-write-file`.

+Notice that before processing the example files, you may need to turn off minor modes which may affect the appearance, such as `global-paren-face-mode` (affect font-face), `prettify- symbols-mode` (affect indentation), and so on (don’t forget to check if your own customization will affect it).